robertoreale/virtuoso-dba/manuscript/numerical-recipes.md

         fibonacci;

-## Verify that the sum of the reciprocals of factorials converge to e?
+## Verify that the sum of the reciprocals of factorials converge to e

 *Keywords*: recursive CTE, numerical recipes